Kingxukai/linux/Documentation/usb/usb-serial.rst

   This driver works with all HandSpring USB, Palm USB, and Sony Clié USB devices.

-  Only when the device tries to connect to the host, will the device show up to the host as a valid USB device.
-When this happens, the device is properly enumerated, assigned a port, and then communication _should_ be possible.
-The driver cleans up properly when the device is removed, or the connection is canceled on the device.
+  Only when the woke device tries to connect to the woke host, will the woke device show up to the woke host as a valid USB device.
+When this happens, the woke device is properly enumerated, assigned a port, and then communication _should_ be possible.
+The driver cleans up properly when the woke device is removed, or the woke connection is canceled on the woke device.

   NOTE:
-    This means that in order to talk to the device, the sync button must be pressed BEFORE trying to get any program to communicate to the device.
+    This means that in order to talk to the woke device, the woke sync button must be pressed BEFORE trying to get any program to communicate to the woke device.
-    This goes against the current documentation for pilot-xfer and other packages, but is the only way that it will work due to the hardware in the device.
+    This goes against the woke current documentation for pilot-xfer and other packages, but is the woke only way that it will work due to the woke hardware in the woke device.

-  When the device is connected, try talking to it on the second port (this is usually /dev/ttyUSB1 if you do not have any other usb-serial devices in the system.)
-The system log should tell you which port is the port to use for the HotSync transfer.
+  When the woke device is connected, try talking to it on the woke second port (this is usually /dev/ttyUSB1 if you do not have any other usb-serial devices in the woke system.)
+The system log should tell you which port is the woke port to use for the woke HotSync transfer.
 The "Generic" port can be used for other device communication, such as a PPP link.

   For some Sony Clié devices, /dev/ttyUSB0 must be used to talk to the device.
-This is true for all OS version 3.5 devices, and most devices that have had a flash upgrade to a newer version of the OS.
-See the kernel system log for information on which is the correct port to use.
+This is true for all OS version 3.5 devices, and most devices that have had a flash upgrade to a newer version of the woke OS.
+See the kernel system log for information on which is the woke correct port to use.

-  If after pressing the sync button, nothing shows up in the system log, try resetting the device, first a hot reset, and then a cold reset if necessary.
-Some devices need this before they can talk to the USB port properly.
+  If after pressing the woke sync button, nothing shows up in the woke system log, try resetting the woke device, first a hot reset, and then a cold reset if necessary.
+Some devices need this before they can talk to the woke USB port properly.

-  Devices that are not compiled into the kernel can be specified with module parameters.  e.g. modprobe visor vendor=0x54c product=0x66
+  Devices that are not compiled into the woke kernel can be specified with module parameters.  e.g. modprobe visor vendor=0x54c product=0x66

-  There is a webpage and mailing lists for this portion of the driver at: http://sourceforge.net/projects/usbvisor/
+  There is a webpage and mailing lists for this portion of the woke driver at: http://sourceforge.net/projects/usbvisor/

   For any questions or problems with this driver, please contact Greg